- ΗΣΦ (Eta Sigma Phi) - Undergrad Classics Honorary (on Facebook)

 About Classics at the University of Kentucky

-The Division of Classics offers an undergraduate major and minor in both the B.A. and B.S. degrees.
-We also contribute a significant component to the minor in Folklore and Mythology sponsored by the Department of Modern and Classical Languages, Literatures and Cultures.
-On the graduate level, the Division offers an M.A. in Classics and an M.A. in Teaching Latin, through the Department’s Master of Arts in Teaching World Languages Program (MATWL).
-The Division is also home to the UK Institute for Latin Studies which offers a unique graduate level program featuring the use of active speaking to gain a superior command of Latin and a broad sweep through the entire tradition of Latin from antiquity to the present day.
+The Classics program offers an undergraduate major and minor in both the B.A. and B.S. degrees.
+We also contribute a significant component to the minor in Folklore and Mythology in the Department of Modern and Classical Languages, Literatures and Cultures.
+On the graduate level, the program offers an M.A. in Classics and an M.A. in Teaching Latin, through the Department’s Master of Arts in Teaching World Languages Program (MATWL).
+We are also home to the UK Institute for Latin Studies which offers a unique graduate level program featuring the use of active speaking to gain a superior command of Latin and a broad sweep through the entire tradition of Latin from antiquity to the present day.

 1055 Patterson Office Tower